 - An additional interview with staff confirmed the process for receiving an allegation and for conducting the investigation if an alleged sexual abuse was reported.
-Interviewed staff stated they have been trained to report everything for investigations, including reporting, knowledge, allegations, and suspicion of sexual abuse or sexual harassment.
-Staff affirmed they are trained to accept reports from all sources, including third parties and anonymous reports. - As previously stated, 100% of the staff are aware that referrals are investigated and who is responsible for conducting the internal and external investigations.
-Staff identified the onsite investigator and the Ohio State Patrol Investigator who has an office at the facility.
+Interviewed staff stated they have been trained to report everything for investigation, including reporting, knowledge, allegations, and suspicion of sexual abuse or sexual harassment.
+Staff affirmed they are trained to accept reports from all sources, including third parties and anonymous reports. - As previously stated, one hundred percent (100%) of the staff are aware that referrals are investigated and who is responsible for conducting the internal and external investigations.
+Staff identified the onsite investigator.